aldian/Stable-Diffusion-AI-Model-on-GCP/README.md

 # Stable Diffusion AI Model on GCP

-These infrastructure scripts help me to easily generate powerful enough cloud infrastructure needed by AI to generate pictures based texts I entered.
+These infrastructure scripts help me to easily generate powerful enough cloud infrastructure needed by AI to generate pictures based on texts I entered.
 The app being deployed to the infrastructure is https://github.com/cmdr2/stable-diffusion-ui.

 ## Choose the data center